 Now the colder weather has arrived and the bright colours of summer and autumn have faded, it’s time to think about gardening during the winter months.
+In our Guide to Gardening in Winter we take a look at the tasks ahead.

 Gardening is a great hobby throughout spring and summer, and there’s lots to be done while the sun is shining.
 But the work doesn’t stop when the weather turns and the temperature drops.
 In fact, the traditionally quieter months are often full of little jobs and caretaking that aren’t possible to do at other times.